shinnn/coverage/README.md

 This is an opinionated wrapper of [c8](https://github.com/bcoe/c8), different in the following points:

-* Supports multiple file execution `coverage test.js test-2.js`
+* Supports multiple files: `coverage test.js test-2.js dir/test-3.js`
 * Runs both [`html` and `text` reporter](https://github.com/istanbuljs/nyc#running-reports) by default
 * Automatically executes `.mjs` files as [ECMAScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
 * The first argument can be a JavaScript file path instead of a command